tc39/proposal-private-fields/DECORATORS.md

 }
 ```

-Some JavaScript implementations already have features which are analogous to `PrivateStateField`.
+Some JavaScript implementations already have features which are analogous to `PrivateFieldIdentifier`.
 V8 has "private symbols" which are not passed to Proxies, don't go up prototype chains in their lookup, and which can be defined on any object (including a Proxy).
-For V8, PrivateStateField can be easily implemented by simply giving it a private field which is a private symbol, where the `get`, `set` and `add` methods simply perform property access with this private symbol.
+For V8, PrivateFieldIdentifier can be easily implemented by simply giving it a private field which is a private symbol, where the `get`, `set` and `add` methods simply perform property access with this private symbol.

 ## 'Protected'-style state through decorators on private state